-Use the Wait step to specify the time that the playbook should wait after a specific step and before continuing with the remaining steps in the playbook.
-This is useful for defining specific periods to wait for an action to occur in an external system or to allow for SLAs to elapse before continuing on the course of the playbook.
+Use the Wait step to specify the time, or the condition to be met, before a playbook resumes executing its steps.
+It helps define the specific time that the playbook has to wait, or conditions to be met, for an action to occur in an external system or to allow for SLAs to elapse before continuing with the course of the playbook.
+For example, investigation playbooks have to wait for indicator enrichment to complete before beginning the subsequent investigation.